Stencyl/stencylpedia/chapter-e/msi.md

 ## Customizing the Installer (Alernate Approach)

-> We strongly recommend setting properties as described in the pervious section.
-If you don't wish to use the properties approach, you can edit the installer source as described in the sections below.
+> We **strongly** recommend setting properties as described in the pervious section.
+If you don't wish to use the properties approach, you can edit the installer source directly as described in the sections below.

 #### Changing the Default Workspace Directory